Snow-Bound? Stranded? Time for Creative Yarn De-Stashing

 Cynthia Coe is the author of The Prayer Shawl Chronicles, interrelated stories about knitters and those for whom they knit and love.
 The sequel to this book, The Knitting Guild of All Saints, has been released!
 Available in paperback and on Kindle, included in Kindle Unlimited.

-Legal Disclosures: I provide links to products (including books I have written), and as an Amazon Associate, I earn from qualifying purchases (which means I may get a very small fee if you click through the link and buy something).
+As an Amazon Associate and Author, I provide links to products (including books I have written) and earn a very small fee if you click on the links and buy something.
+There is no additional charge to you!

 RIP Knit Club Kits – But I’m Still Enjoying You Lots